rajinder-yadav/micro_test/README.md

 ```

 ## Exception Testing
-If you would like to check that a function threw an exception, make use of the method ex.
+If you would like to check that a function threw a certain type of exception, make use of the template method ex.

 ```
-TestRunner::ex( Fn, boolean );
+TestRunner::ex<ExceptionType>( Fn, boolean );

 Function signature of Fn is: void func()
 In C++11 Fn should be using a lambda function.
 ```
+The exception type is declared as ExceptionType.

 The first argument will be a lambda function, inside it make other calls or perform operations that could throw an exception.